knpraveen/VideoGameSales/README.md

 ## Usage

-This project is submitted to
+This is a class project project that is submitted to

 ### Dr.Bora Pajo, PhD